-We are actively investigating 17 discrete locations where the public have expressed concern about a perceived increase in traffic in their communities since the launch of the CAZ.
-All locations logged and active are set out in Appendix 2 of the CAZ Annual Report.
+We are actively investigating 10 discrete locations where the public have expressed concern about a perceived increase in traffic in their communities since the launch of the CAZ.
+All locations logged and active are set out in Appendix 2 supporting this report.
+Information and analysis surrounding our previous monitoring surveys that be viewed here.